 Often, owners are puzzled by their dog’s stubbornness, mood, or behavior without trying to understand things from his or her point of view.

-Your puppy maybe a little sad or upset if you’ve missed his walk a few times in the last few days.
+Your puppy may be sad or upset if you’ve missed his walk a few times in the last few days.

 He may be restless because he hasn’t got to play due to all the hours of training.